 Deriving protocol consists on generating as many finite automata as the number of protocol entities.
-Each of these automata is noted PS_i and specifies the protocol entity PE_i .
-For providing the desired service, the different PE_i will exchange synchronization messages through a reliable medium.
-The basic principle used for deriving protocol is rather simple : when in the service two consecutive primitives A and B are executed by two different entities PE_a and PE_b , then :
+Each of these FSMs is noted PS_i and specifies action sequences executed by the protocol entity PE_i .
+For providing the desired service, the different PE_i s will exchange synchronization messages through a reliable medium.
+The basic principle used for deriving protocol is rather simple : when, in the service, two consecutive primitives A and B are executed by two different entities PE_a and PE_b , then :

-- after execution of A by PE_a , this one sends a message m to entity PE_b - after reception of message m by PEb, this one executes B
+- after the execution of A by PE_a, this one sends a message m to entity PE_b - after reception of the message m by PE_b, this one executes B

-If after execution of the service primitive A by PE_a , there is a choice between k service primitives B_i executed by PE{bi} (i=1 to k) (fig.2), the basic principle is then used in [KBD93] as follows.
-When PE_a executes transition T_p , it decides which transition among T{pi} (i=1 to k) must be executed.
-It sends then the same message to all PE{bi} ($\neq PE_a$).
+If after execution of the service primitive A by PE_a , there is a choice between k service primitives B_i executed by PE{bi} (for i=1, 2, ..., k) (fig.2), the basic principle is then used in [KBD93] as follows.
+When PE_a executes transition T_p , it decides which transition among T{pi} (for i=1, 2, ..., k) must be executed.
+It sends then the same message to all PE{bi} ($^{\neq}PE_a$).
 The message contains the following two parameters: